Should Tattoos Be Allowed at Work?

 Unfortunately, discrimination against tattoos still exist, despite their growth in popularity!
 I have had many jobs over the years where tattoos had to be covered at all times—even on dress-down days.
 And I can tell you, wearing a jumper in the middle of summer for a 12 hour shift isn't pretty!
 I am also saddened to say that I have been overlooked for positions, despite being well-qualified and experienced, and I can only think that the tattoos were an issue, despite my willingness to cover them.

 My tattoos do not affect my brain function, nor do they alter my character in any way.

 On the other hand, I can understand that a company would like to project themselves as being professional.
-So, perhaps some badly designed ink could digress from that.
+So, perhaps some badly-designed ink could detract from that.
 But at the same time, as long as my tattoos are not offensive, why should I have to endure the torture of a clammy jumper on a hot day?
 Especially in a call centre, where no-one from your client base will see you!?

 I totally understand why some people's choice of tattoos can make them somewhat unemployable, or at least limit their chances.
-For example, Dennis Avner, the "Catman" from Nevada, might look out of place serving in a bank- but would fit in well in a zoo.
-Lucky Diamond Rich- the most tattood man in the world, might look out of place selling insurance from door to door, but works well as a tattooist or in tattoo shows.
+For example, Dennis Avner, the "Catman" from Nevada, might look out of place serving in a bank but would fit in well in a zoo.
+Lucky Diamond Rich, the most tattooed man in the world, might look out of place selling insurance from door to door, but works well as a tattooist or in tattoo shows.